 Q-A2: What should employees and managers do if given instructions by local authorities?

 A: Employees and managers are directed to follow the instructions of the Public Health Command and German health and safety authorities as applicable.
-Health authorities in Germany may impose strict controls on travelers coming from areas at risk.
+Health authorities in Germany may impose strict controls on travelers coming from risk areas, high-incidence areas or virus variant areas.
 German authorities may impose health checks and require hospitalization for infected persons.

 Q-A3: What else can managers and employees do to prevent the spread of 2019-nCoV?

 A: Managers and employees are encouraged to practice "social distancing" by limiting the amount of direct contact with other employees and the public at large.
-Canceling or postponing social gatherings, conducting meetings electronically instead of in person, and encouraging good personal hygiene can all help to limit the spread of disease.
+Canceling or postponing social gatherings, conducting meetings electronically instead of in person, and encouraging good personal hygiene can all help to limit the spread of the disease.